 Welcome!
-I am a quantitative macroeconomist interested in growth and labor economics.
-In particular, I study the macroeconomics of technological change and inequality.
+I am a macroeconomist interested in economic growth and labor economics.

 Find my research below and my CV here.